This wildlife sanctuary near Juneau is renowned for exceptional brown bear viewing at Pack Creek.

-Flowing down from the high mountains on Admiralty Island's east side, Pack Creek spills into Seymour Canal at an area of extensive tide flats 30 miles south of Juneau.
-Pack Creek's healthy salmon runs during the summer attract a large number of brown bears that congregate at the mouth to feed on the fish, making the spot one of the best known in Southeast Alaska for bear viewing.
+Flowing down from the high mountains on Admiralty Island's east side, Pack Creek spills into Seymour Canal at an area of extensive tidal flats 30 miles south of Juneau.
+Pack Creek's healthy salmon runs during the summer attract a large number of brown bears to the mouth of the creek, making the spot one of the best bear viewing areas in the Inside Passage.

-Amazingly more than 95% of the visitors to Pack Creek are successful in seeing at least one bear, usually a sow or sow and her cubs.
-During peak viewing periods, visitors may enjoy close-up views of five or more bears during the day or even several bears at one time.
+Amazingly, more than 95% of visitors to Pack Creek are successful in seeing at least one bear.
+The peak viewing time is from July to August, when the pink and chum salmon are running in Pack Creek.
+During this time, visitors may enjoy close-up views of five or more bears during the day and up to several bears at a time.
+The best times to view bears in the area are morning and evening.

-Tourists might also spot Sitka black-tailed deer that inhabit the old-growth spruce and hemlock forests that surround Pack Creek.
-Other wildlife that may be spotted includes river otter, mink, marten and harbor seals.
-Occasionally Orcas and humpback whales are spotted offshore.
-Admiralty Island also supports the highest concentration of nesting bald eagles in the world and are commonly seen feeding on spawning salmon at Pack Creek.
-Raven, crows and gulls also take advantage of the abundant fish.
+In addition to brown bears, visitors might also spot Sitka black tailed deer that inhabit the old growth spruce and hemlock forests that surround Pack Creek.
+Other wildlife that may be spotted includes river otters, minks, martens, and harbor seals.
+Occasionally, orcas and humpback whales are spotted offshore.
+Admiralty Island also supports the highest concentration of nesting bald eagles in the world, which are commonly seen feeding on spawning salmon at Pack Creek.

 Most visitors to Pack Creek arrive by floatplanes or boat from Juneau just for the day.
 Upon arrival, they are met by a ranger and then hike a mile-long trail to an observation tower from which they can watch brown bears feed on spawning salmon.
 No camping is allowed at Pack Creek but a camping area is maintained on nearby Windfall Island for kayakers visiting Pack Creek.
 There are no other facilities or concessionaires and camping near Pack Creek is not allowed.